paysyslab/OpenDigitalAcquiring-Sandbox/docs/raast-p2m-acquiring-suite.md

 ## 1. Executive Summary

-Tapsys is extending the **RAAST P2M Acquiring Suite** — part of the broader **Open Digital Acquiring** product line — to banking corporates and partners across Pakistan and international geographies (Tanzania, Togo).
+Tapsys is extending the **P2M Acquiring Suite** — part of the broader **Open Digital Acquiring** product line — to banking corporates and partners across Pakistan and international geographies (Tanzania, Togo).

 Historically, the main bottleneck before any integration work could even start were to: